 Movie night is a sacred tradition for couples...until you’ve blown through the entire Netflix catalogue and there’s nothing left to stream.
-Rather than slip into excessive smartphone use (or watch The Office for the hundredth time), check out this fun list of hobbies for couples that will keep things interesting and bring you and bae closer.
-(And don’t worry—all of the activities can be achieved while social distancing.)
+Rather than slip into excessive smartphone use (or watch Seinfeld for the hundredth time), check out this fun list of hobbies for couples that will keep things interesting and bring you and bae closer.
+(And don’t worry—you can do most of these while social distancing.)

 2. Go rock climbing